Juris Doctor, cum laude, 1993

 Mr. Molho concentrates his practice on business counseling and employment law.
-Mindful of the cost of legal services, Mr. Molho keeps his clients out of court.
-If he needs to go to court Mr. Molho wins the cases he takes to trial and favorably settles those cases that should not be tried.
+Mindful of the cost of legal services, Mr. Molho works efficiently to solve his clients' problems.
+Most cases he settles favorably.
+Others are tried to verdict effectively and creatively.

 In 2012, Mr. Molho resolved multiple alleged violations of the Fair Labor Standards Act brought by the United States Department of Labor on a class-wide basis for less than 15% of the damages originally sought.

 Mr. Molho dismissed two separate lawsuits at the pleading stage in 2011.
 The first lawsuit was a multi-million dollar product liability action against an out-of-state corporation.
 The second lawsuit involved allegations of securities fraud through a ponzi scheme against an individual client.